ArchipelagoMW/Archipelago/WebHostLib/static/assets/gameInfo/en_ChecksFinder.md

 ## When the player receives an item, what happens?

-When the player receives an item in ChecksFinder, it either can map the future boards they play be bigger in width or height, or add a new bomb to the future boards, with a limit to having up to one fifth of the _current_ board being bombs.
+When the player receives an item in ChecksFinder, it either can make the future boards they play be bigger in width or height, or add a new bomb to the future boards, with a limit to having up to one fifth of the _current_ board being bombs.
+The items you have gained _before_ the current board was made will be said at the bottom of the screen as a number next to an icon, the number is how many you have gotten and the icon represents which item it is.

 ## What is the victory condition?